5quark/Interactive-map-of-places-i-want-to-visit-in-Europe/README.md

 Right now i am trying to impove my code by automaticaly adding photos to my map.
 One can easily add instagram photos to a saved folder in Instagram app.
 However, it is not a straightforward process to add those photos to the map i showed above.
 I am trying to implement a code that will transfer those saved photos into may map.

-Here are the steps i want to take (includes problems i am facing right now):
+Here are the steps i will take (includes problems i am facing right now):
 1.Below image shows the instagram website where the photos i saved from the Instagram app goes.
 ![germany list](https://user-images.githubusercontent.com/65399053/115020785-b9ec1400-9ec3-11eb-80c6-35249d2302a5.JPG)
 This web page is piravate and only accesible to my account.
 So I will use the html code of it ( probably javascript will cause some issues but i will provide the data accordingly) and extract instagram links of the individual photos, which those links are accessible by any browser.